-We show that rotational angles of electrons moving in two dimensions (2D) in a perpendicular magnetic field can be synchronized by an external microwave field which frequency is close to the Larmor frequency.
+Abstract.
+We show, in a framework of a classical nonequilibrium model, that rotational angles of electrons moving in two dimensions (2D) in a perpendicular magnetic field can be synchronized by an external microwave field whose frequency is close to the Larmor frequency.
 The synchronization eliminates collisions between electrons and thus creates a regime with zero diffusion corresponding to the zero-resistance states observed in experiments with high mobility 2D electron gas (2DEG).
 For long range Coulomb interactions electrons form a rotating hexagonal Wigner crystal.
-Possible relevance of this effect for planetary rings is discussed.
+Possible relevance of this effect of synchronization-induced self-assembly for planetary rings is discussed.

-PACS numbers: 73.40.-c, 05.45.Xt, 05.20.-y
+PACS.
+73.40.-c Electronic transport in interface structures - 05.45.Xt Synchronization; coupled oscillators - 05.20.-y Classical statistical mechanics

-The discovery of microwave-induced resistance oscillations (MIRO) [1] and of striking zero-resistance states (ZRS) of a 2DEG in a magnetic field [2, 3] attracted a great interest of the community.
+The discovery of microwave-induced resistance oscillations (MIRO) [1] and of striking zero-resistance states (ZRS) of a 2DEG in a magnetic field [2,3] attracted a great interest of the community.
 A variety of theoretical explanations has been pushed forward to explain the appearance of ZRS (see Refs. in [4]).
-These approaches provide certain MIRO which at large microwave power even produce a current inversion.
-However, these theories do not give zero resistance, and it is usually argued that ZRS are created as a result of some additional instabilities which mysteriously compensate currents to zero.
-Hence, a physical origin of ZRS still remains a puzzling problem.
+Many of these approaches provide certain MIRO which at large microwave power even produce a current inversion.
+Although there are arguments in the literature that ZRS are created as a result of some additional instabilities which may compensate currents to zero, the understanding of underlying mechanisms is missing.
+Hence, a physical origin of ZRS still remains a puzzling, challenging problem.